drBenway/pixi-vn-wiki/start/canvas-tickers.md

 ## Special properties

-All the Tickers have the following properties:
+All the tickers, provided by Pixi’VN, have the following properties:

 ### Speed progression property